kitaird/rl-gridworld/README.md

-# DRL-gridworld
+# RL-Gridworld: A RL-Learning Environment

+Welcome to the __RL-Gridworld__, an open-source resource designed for learning and experimenting with various paradigms in reinforcement learning (RL).
+This library provides a versatile gridworld environment that can be easily extended and customized, making it an ideal tool for both beginners and experienced practitioners.

 This project is an example for using three methods for solving the Bellman equations:
 * Dynamic Programming
 * Monte Carlo Method
 * Temporal Difference Learning

-Each approach should be implemented in the respective file and can be selected in the GUI of the GridWorld example.
+Each approach can be implemented in the respective file and can be selected in the GUI of the GridWorld example.

+## Features
+* __Extensible Gridworld Environment__: At the core of this library is the gridworld environment, a simple yet powerful tool for demonstrating key concepts in RL.
+Users can easily modify and extend this environment to suit their learning and research needs.

+* __Support for Multiple RL Paradigms__: The library is built to demonstrate a variety of reinforcement learning techniques, including:
+  * Monte-Carlo Learning
+  * Dynamic Programming
+  * Temporal Difference Learning

 ## Environment dynamics